syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 # Create of Generate PDF file in UWP

+Syncfusion Essential PDF is a [UWP PDF library](https://www.syncfusion.com/pdf-framework/uwp/pdf-library) used to create, read, and edit PDF documents in UWP.
+This library also offers functionality to merge, split, stamp, forms, and secure PDF files.

 In your UWP application, add the following assembly to use PDF.  knfjnfj

 * Syncfusion.Pdf.UWP